 The world’s first ATM

-Barclays Bank in Enfield unveiled the world’s first ATM on June 27, 1967 — which means the ATM is now 50 years old!
+Barclays Bank in Enfield, England, unveiled the world’s first ATM on June 27, 1967 — which means the ATM is now more than 50 years old!
 The historic machine allowed withdrawals of £10 at a time.

-The Barclays online savings account’s APY has a competitive 1.4% and an interest rate of 1.14% but lacks cash deposit and withdrawal features.
+The Barclays Dream Account’s APY is a competitive 1.9% but lacks cash deposit and withdrawal features.